 Key Points During Deadlift Exercise To Help

-Keep your core engaged.
+Remember to keep your core engaged.
 Keeping the core engaged will help protect your back to ensure that everything stays tight and will help keep your back flat throughout the lift.
 This means that if the core is engaged it is helping to keep your torso straight and taking some of the pressure away from the back and to also not allow it to become rounded during the lift.

 Your knees, hips, and shoulders need to move together to perform the lift most efficiently.
-An Imbalance in this will increase the risk of injury and decrease the amount of weight you will be able to lift.
+An imbalance in this will increase the risk of injury and decrease the amount of weight you will be able to lift.

 Other Main Lifts